ACCESS-Community-Hub/PyEarthTools/docs/devguide.md

-# PyEarthTools Core Developer Guide
+# PyEarthTools Developer Guide

 This is a summary only, and should be expanded to provide more detail.
-This is intended to provide succinct guidance to the team of people directly involved in coding the PyEarthTools framework.
-Other guides will be produced for other contributor demographics (such as those involved in producing documentation, tutorials, or other kinds of contribution).
+This is intended to provide succinct guidance to those who want to contribute code to PyEarthTools.

 ## Quick Overview

 - Please fork the repository and do your development on your fork.
 Create pull requests from your fork.
+- Use feature branches on your fork, and use a unique branch for every pull request.
 - Unit test coverage on new pull requests should meet or extend existing levels of test coverage.

-## Coding Guidelines

-- Use 'black' and 'isort' with a line length of 120 characters

-## Nice-to-haves

-- Type hints would be nice, but the development so far hasn't required them.
-Do your best.
-- Pylint checking is a good idea, please turn it on and do your best.
+- We use 'black' and 'ruff check' and supply configuration files for each.
+- Type hints are not required.

 ## Creating Your Own Fork of PyEarthTools for the First Time